patricksavalle/devops-project-template/content/project-plan.md

 - [ ] Optimize only what can be measured

-- [ ] Log, trace and monitor only metrics that are actually used for optimization
+- [ ] Log, trace and monitor only metrics or events that are actually used for optimization

 - [ ] Include the end-users in the learning loop as soon as possible but no later than the MVP